Accounting of Crypto & NFTs in India Explained

 • Non-Fungible Tokens (NFTs)

-• Other blockchain-based digital tokens
+• Blockchain-based utility and digital tokens

 Regulatory Background Affecting Accounting of Crypto & NFTs in India